doctrine-extensions/DoctrineExtensions/doc/blameable.md

 annotations.
 If you use mongodb ODM import **Doctrine\ODM\MongoDB\Mapping\Annotations as ODM** and **BlameableDocument** instead.

-Traits are very simple and if you use different field names I recomment to simply create your own ones based per project.
-These ones are standing as an example.
+The Traits are very simplistic - if you use different field names it is recommended to simply create your own Traits specific to your project.
+The ones provided by this bundle can be used as example.